munificent/hauberk/note/2024-10-04 experience currency.md

 ### Spell school level

-Let's say that in addition to learning invididual spells (or maybe instead of), the hero has a level for each spell school.
+Let's say that in addition to learning individual spells (or maybe instead of), the hero has a level for each spell school.
 They can spend experience raising that level.
 Each spell has a level.
 They can only cast a spell if they have at least the spell's level in the spell's school.